thutahw/tp/docs/UserGuide.md

     *Figure 5.2.8a.
 Finding an appointment by description*

 **Example:**<br>
-1. Type `findappt dr` into the command box.
+1. Type `findappt follow` into the command box.
 2. Press `Enter` on your keyboard.

 **Outcome:**